gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 ## Treating the Geometry

-The geometry column can be converted using a variety of RDF vocabularies, each of which have different focal points.
+The geometry column can be converted using a variety of RDF vocabularies, each with a different focus.

 [Annex E](https://opengeospatial.github.io/ogc-geosparql/geosparql11/document.html#_8ebafca6-d4a4-aefa-9338-3a691278375e) of the GeoSPARQL 1.1 specification lists 16 different vocabularies besides GeoSPARQL which have been used to encode Geometries in RDF.